 12. Or classic spots will always work in a kids' bedroom

 Want a wallpaper that they won't grow out of quickly?
 Choose a simple graphic design that you can redecorate around as you child's taste changes.
 These wallpaper designs are happily gender-neutral, too, useful if your kids want to swap rooms at some point.

-  If you child is pining for a treehouse, but you don't have a garden, why not recreate treehouse fun in the bedroom?
+If your child is pining for a treehouse, but you don't have a garden with the space, why not copy this fun kids' bedroom idea and recreate treehouse fun in the bedroom?
 Choose a raised bed with a ladder and accessorise with plenty of plants for a full-on jungle effect.